 Inheritance tax – a 40% tax on all you have saved in your lifetime.

 Inheritance tax is uniquely a tax payable on death.
 Broadly, if your assets are above £325,000 then whatever is above this is taxable at 40%.
 This value of £325,000 is known as the nil rate band.
+If you own a house, you may additionally be able to take advantage of a further tax - free band, which can be £175,000.
+This is known as the residence nil rate band and could mean that as a couple you have a £1m tax - free allowance.

 Or to put it another way, the wealth you’ve built up over the years may NOT pass completely to your partner or your children, but will be taxed at 40% first.

-There are legitimate, well known and accepted ways of mitigating inheritance tax.
+Bearing these points in mind, there are legitimate, well known and accepted ways of mitigating inheritance tax.

 To be clear, Phoenix Wills and Probate do NOT provide high risk schemes to reduce your inheritance tax bill.
 We provide advice on strategies which are well accepted by HMRC.